 All Miskatonic-Montréal courses are hosted by Microcinema Etre (6029a, ave du Parc).
 Course dates are Tuesday nights, from 7pm to 10pm.
 A suggested donation of $7 per lecture can be paid at the door.
 A significantly discounted rate of $50 for an entire semester can be paid at the door.

 MMS courses are open to anyone interested, at a suggested donation of $7 per class.
 A significantly discounted one-time payment of $50 per semester is also available.

 For detailed information on our courses and how to register, see the Registration page.

-The Montréal Monstrum Society (or MMS) is a collective of horror scholars, researchers, and filmmakers, offering two ten-week semesters of courses in horror and related genres in cinema, television, literature, and other media.
+The Montréal Monstrum Society (or MMS) is a collective of horror scholars, researchers, and filmmakers, specializing in horror and related genres in cinema, television, literature, and other media.

 Établi à Montréal, la Société Monstrum de Montréal est un collectif d’universitaires, de chercheurs et de cinéastes spécialisés dans le cinéma, la télévision et la littérature d’horreur.